iTwin/itwinjs-core/ui/appui-abstract/README.md

 ## Description

 The __@itwin/appui-abstract__ package contains abstractions for UI controls, such as toolbars, buttons and menus.
+You'll find Tools in the tool directory.

 ## Documentation